tcheymol/McChristmasTheme/README.md

 # McChristmasTheme
 -------------------------

-## Why use this theme ?
+## Why use this theme?

-If you feel sad these days, or if you can't afford a chrismas Three, You only need to download and use this theme with your favorite JetBrain IDE
+If you feel sad these days, or if you can't afford a chrismas Tree, You only need to download and use this theme with your favorite JetBrain IDE.

-It is made for Coffeescript and Jade
+It works for Coffeescript and Jade.

 ## Here are some samples showing how amazing it looks